Imagine-AI-Group/imagine-vision-plus-docs/docs/Morphological.md

 ## **Opening**

-useful for noise removal, background subtraction, and used to smooth the contours of objects, fill small holes, and eliminate small protrusions
+Useful for noise removal, background subtraction, and used to smooth the contours of objects, fill small holes, and eliminate small protrusions

 ### Opening(BORDER CONSTANT)